Pre-exposure prophylaxis (PrEP)

 - any person who has condomless anal or vaginal sex with a partner with HIV who is not on treatment and virally suppressed

 - people who share injection drug use equipment

 The above list includes people who are likely to be at the highest risk of getting HIV.
 These criteria can be used to identify PrEP candidates but should not be used to deny someone access to PrEP.
-Other individuals may be at risk for HIV through sex or drug use and could benefit from the use of PrEP.
-For example, the Canadian PrEP guideline states: “When considering PrEP for heterosexual adults on the basis of having multiple or unknown-status partners, practitioners must make decisions on a case-by-case basis, using local epidemiologic data and patient-reported risk behaviours/exposures in the partner.”
+Some people may not feel comfortable disclosing their sexual or drug use behaviours to a healthcare provider, but are in fact good candidates for PrEP.

 How can people at high risk of getting HIV access PrEP?

-An HIV-negative person who wants to take PrEP needs to get a prescription from a provider who is willing to provide the necessary medical follow-up.
-PrEP does not need to be prescribed by an HIV specialist, but not all providers are knowledgeable about PrEP.
-Unfortunately, it may be difficult for clients to find a provider who is willing to prescribe PrEP.
+An HIV-negative person who wants to take PrEP needs to get a prescription from a healthcare provider who is willing to provide the necessary medical follow-up.
+PrEP does not need to be prescribed by an HIV specialist.
+A person may be able to access PrEP from a sexual health clinic, a specialized HIV clinic, or from their family doctor.